baehyunsol/Sodigy/Compiler.md

 # Sodigy Compiler

 This is a document for the Sodigy Compiler.
 It's written in Rust, and there's no plan for bootstrapping.
 The compiler is largely incomplete.
-It doesn't generate machine code, and you can run very simple codes.
+It doesn't generate machine code, and you can only run very simple codes.

 ## Intermediate Representations